BrodyGGG/BrodyGGG.github.io/README.md

 # Brodys Portfolio

-Welcome!
+# Welcome!

-I'm currently a computer science student at Weber State University and a programmer at Pye Barker FS.
-At Pye, I focus on creating applications that streamline user interaction with Sedona.
+I'm a computer science student at Weber State University and a programmer at Pye Barker FS.
+At Pye, I work on creating apps that make it easier for people to use Sedona.
-I've contributed to two key projects:
+I've worked on two main projects:

-- **Parts Consolidation Tool:** Designed to remove and consolidate duplicate parts in our parts table, improving data accuracy.
-The parts table has become quite giant as the company brings in new businesses and with this tool it helps provide a more streamline way for parts to be consolidated and transfer respective data to one single part.
+- **Parts Consolidation Tool**: This tool helps clean up our parts table by removing and merging duplicate parts.
+As our company grows and acquires new businesses, this tool makes it easier to manage parts and keep everything organized under one part number.

--  **Workspace Application:** Currently in development, this app aims to remove traffic from Sedona by providing a  workspace for sales and other team members, enhancing their experience when accessing customer data.
+- **Workspace Application**: I'm currently working on this app to reduce the load on Sedona.
+It gives sales and other team members a better workspace for viewing and managing customer data.

-This repository showcases some of my group and individual projects, including a Banking App, Hangman Game, and more.
+This repository includes some of my group and individual projects, like a **Banking App**, **Hangman Game**, and more.
-These projects demonstrate the skills and knowledge I've gained throughout my software engineering journey.
-Enjoy exploring!
+These projects show what I've learned along the way in my software engineering journey.
+Enjoy checking them out!

 ## Table of Contents